Credentialsmodel vs. legacy singleauthThis page has been updated with the latest SDK principles, mainly concerning the usage of the

 ),

-This example shows how you can extend the standard OAuthClientCredential
+)This example shows how you can extend the standard OAuthClientCredential model and use the SDK provided OAuth module.

 Best Practices

-- Security: Use appropriate field types (e.g.,Β
+- Security: Use appropriate field types (e.g.

-(sensitive secret)) for sensitive information. - Extensibility: Design your authentication and settings models to be easily extensible as API requirements change.
+validate_credential_config, full credential combination API checks invalidate_credentials. - Extensibility: Design your authentication and settings models to be easily extensible as API requirements change.

 - Validation: Leverage Pydantic's validation capabilities to ensure that provided credentials and settings meet the required format and constraints.
-The SDK has many different utilities that assist with this, like

 Connector Specific Considerations

-While the general structure remains consistent, each connector may have unique authentication requirements.
+- While the general structure remains consistent, each connector may have unique authentication requirements.

-Always refer to the specific API documentation of the service you're integrating with for the most accurate authentication requirements.
+- Always refer to the specific API documentation of the service you're integrating with for the most accurate authentication requirements.

-If you require multiple authentication credentials, it is recommended to append the extra credentials to the Settings object using appropriate secret arguments.
+- If you require multiple authentication credentials, it is recommended to append the extra credentials to the Settings object using appropriate secret arguments.